mab8192/GameOfLife/README.md

 # GameOfLife

 An implementation of Conway's Game of Life in JavaScript within an HTML Canvas element.
+This serves as a demonstration of one way Cellular Automata can be implemented with raw JavaScript and HTML.

 #### Working